Chronic Obstructive Pulmonary Disease (COPD)

 - Surgery: Many times, the air sac walls in the lungs are destroyed and create large spaces in the lungs called bullae.
 A bullectomy is a surgery that removes some of these spaces to reduce difficulty in breathing.
 Other surgeries involve removing damaged parts of the lung to help the lung work better.
 Lung transplants may also be an option.

-Adjustments can be made to a patient’s home environment to make it easier to breathe.
-Patients should avoid cold or smoke-polluted air, and smokers are strongly urged to quit.
+Patients can adjust their home environment to make breathing easier.
+They should avoid cold or smoke-polluted air, and smokers are strongly urged to quit.
 Those with COPD may also benefit from joining a rehabilitation program or support group.